rundel/parsermd/README.md

     #> 7 hello  Including Plots rmd_chunk    <rmd_chnk>
     #> 8 hello  Including Plots rmd_markdown <rmd_mrkd [1]>

-and as expected this data frame representation can also be converted back into an AST.
+and it is possible to convert from these data frames back into an `rmd_ast`.

     as_ast( as_tibble(rmd) )
     #> Rmd AST